-Chest X-ray (Chest radiography, CXR) is one of the most frequently performed radiological examination.
-A chest x-ray is a painless, non-invasive test uses electromagnetic waves to produce visual images of the heart, lungs, bones, and blood vessels of the chest.
+Chest X-ray (Chest radiography, CXR) is one of the most frequently performed radiological examinations.
+A chest x-ray is a painless, non-invasive test that uses electromagnetic waves to produce visual images of the heart, lungs, bones, and blood vessels of the chest.
 Air spaces normally seen in the lungs appear dark on the chest films.
-A basic chest x-ray includes posteroanterior (PA) view, in which x-rays pass from the back to the front of the body, and a left lateral view.
-Other projections such as lateral decubitus, lordotic views, or oblique view can be requested also.
+A basic chest x-ray includes a posteroanterior (PA) view, in which x-rays pass from the back to the front of the body and a left lateral view.
+Other projections such as lateral decubitus, lordotic views, or oblique views can also be requested.
 For critically ill patients who cannot leave the nursing unit, a portable x-ray machine is performed at the bedside using anteroposterior (AP) projections with an addition of a lateral decubitus view if a free flow fluid or air is suspected.

 Chest images should be examined in full inspiration and erect if feasible to reduce cardiac magnification and demonstrate fluid levels.
 Expiration images may be needed to identify a pneumothorax or locate foreign materials.
 Rib detail images may be taken to delineate bone pathology, helpful when chest radiographs illustrate metastatic lesions or fractures.
 In the onset of the disease process of asthma, tuberculosis, and chronic obstructive pulmonary disease, chest x-ray results may not correlate with the patient’s clinical status and may even be normal.

-Nurses are responsible for ensuring the comfort of the patient while at the x-ray room since some may experience pain from injury or symptoms from a disease condition as well as the apprehension about what the result may show.
-In addition, producing a good quality image relies on the ability of the patient to cooperate such as holding breath for a period of time.
+Nurses are responsible for ensuring the patient’s comfort while at the x-ray room since some may experience pain from injury or symptoms from a disease condition, as well as the apprehension about what the result may show.
+In addition, producing a good quality image relies on the ability of the patient to cooperate, such as holding breath for a while.
 Providing a calm and relaxed environment for the patient is indeed vital.

 This diagnostic and laboratory procedure study guide can help nurses understand their tasks and responsibilities during a chest x-ray.